D.I.Why? When financial advice costs less than Doing It Yourself

 Investment costs

 The standout difference between the two offerings is investment costs - we are saving our clients over £8,000 per year!
-We believe investment management is commoditised, and keeping costs low is essential to our investment philosophy and it's how we invest our clients' money.
-The market is incredibly difficult to outperform, and we don't consider paying fund managers large sums a good use of our clients' money.
+We believe investment management is commoditised, and keeping costs low is essential to our investment philosophy, and it's how we invest our clients' money.
+The stock market is incredibly difficult to outperform, and we don't consider paying fund managers large sums a good use of our clients' money.

 Flat adviser fees